hoophopp/hoophopp/README.md

-# 💻 Nermine | Backend JavaScript Developer
+# Nermine | Backend Developer & Ethical Hacking Learner

-Hi there!
-I'm **Nermine**, a backend-focused developer based in Algeria and currently studying Computer Science at **USTHB**.
-I specialize in **Node.js** and backend development using JavaScript, with a passion for building efficient, scalable, and maintainable systems.

-I also have a solid grounding in front-end technologies and design  I enjoy crafting beautiful UIs (though not into UX flows  I like the pixels, not the psychology!).
-I believe in clean code, continuous learning, and working on projects that push my limits.
+Hi!
+I'm **Nermine**, a backend developer and Computer Science student at **USTHB** (Algeria).
+My core stack is **JavaScript (Node.js)**, and I’m currently deepening my knowledge of **Linux systems** and **ethical hacking** to better understand the environments I build for.

+I love building reliable, secure systems and learning the internals of how things work — from API calls to system calls.

 ---

-## 🧠 Tech Stack & Tools
+## 🛠️ Technical Stack

-Here’s what I know and use:

-### ⚙️ Core Skills
+### • Languages & Fundamentals
-- **JavaScript (ES6+)**
+- **JavaScript (ES6+)**  full-stack proficiency
-- **Node.js** (my main backend playground!)
-- **HTML5 & CSS3**
-- **C Language**
+- **C**  solid low-level foundation
+- **SQL**  schema design, data modeling, efficient querying
-- **CAML Light** (yes, I’ve played with functional programming)
+- **CAML Light**  for functional programming concepts
-- **SQL** (good with relational databases, solid queries & schema design)

-### 🛠️ Frameworks & Tools
+### • Backend & Frameworks
+- **Node.js**
 - **Express.js**
-- **EJS / Handlebars / Template engines**
+- **Prisma** - modern ORM with PostgreSQL & MySQL
 - **MongoDB / PostgreSQL**
+- **Template Engines**  EJS, Handlebars

+### • Dev Tools
+- Git & GitHub
+- Postman
-- **VS Code**, Postman, Git, Linux CLI
+- Linux CLI & shell scripting
+- VS Code
+- Basic Docker understanding

-### 📦 Frontend Knowledge
+### • Frontend Knowledge
-- Studied **React.js** thoroughly (but not currently using it in projects)
-- Can build modern UIs with **HTML/CSS** and a touch of **JavaScript magic**
-- Not doing deep UX research  I focus on **interface design**, not user psychology
+- **HTML / CSS / JavaScript**  interface building
+- **React.js**  familiar with component-driven development

 ---

-## 🚀 What I'm Focused On

-🎯 **Backend Development with JavaScript**
-I’m currently going deep into Node.js from core modules to async patterns, middleware, APIs, authentication, and more.
-I'm building real-world applications to master event driven architectures and scalable systems.

-🎯 **Real Projects**
-I prefer working on **practical, reallife projects** over toy examples.
-I love challenges like:
-- Collaborative tools
-- Real-time apps
+## 📚 Currently Learning

+> My current focus is mastering Linux and security fundamentals to support backend excellence.

+### → **Linux Essentials**
+- Filesystems, permissions, shell navigation
+- Scripting, process management, environment config

+### → **Security & Ethical Hacking**
+- Exploring CTFs and Wargames (e.g. OverTheWire’s *Bandit*)
-- RESTful and secure backend APIs
+- Studying common exploits and hardening practices

-🎯 **Freelancing Prep**
-My longterm goal is to become a **freelance backend developer** and work on global projects where I can apply all my backend skills with creativity and autonomy.
+- Learning about authentication, hashing, and access control

 ---

-## 📂 Projects

-Here are some project ideas and goals I’m working on or planning:

-- 🧑‍💻 **Real-time collaboration whiteboard** (WebSockets, events, persistent sessions)
-- 🧾 **Custom CMS with Node.js**
-- 🔐 **Auth & permissions system from scratch**
-- 📈 **Performance-focused API backends**

-> Want to collaborate or have a freelance project in mind?
-Let’s connect!
+## 🧠 Learning Philosophy

+I learn by doing  not just following tutorials.
+Whether I’m writing a backend service or exploring privilege escalation in a lab, I seek to **understand deeply** and **document clearly**.
+My journey blends **software engineering**, **systems**, and **security** into a strong, practical skill set.

 ---

-## 📫 Contact Me

-- 📧 Email: nerminekirouane@gmail.com
--  Email: djd75451@gmail.com
+## 🚀 Goals

+- Become Linux-proficient and security-conscious as a developer
+- Build and contribute to secure, scalable Node.js systems
+- Tackle CTF challenges and share learning in a clean, spoiler-free way
+- Freelance with confidence and technical depth

 ---

+## 💡 Projects in Progress

+- Secure CMS with Node.js + Prisma + PostgreSQL
+- Command-line tools using bash and Node
+- CTF writeups (private/spoiler-free) and system exploration logs
+- Auth systems built from scratch with token/role logic

+---

+## 📫 Contact

+Let’s connect — I’m open to collaboration, freelance work, or learning together:

+- **Email**: kirouanennermine@gmail.com
+- **Alt**: djd75451@gmail.com

+---

-## 💬 A Personal Note
+## ✨ Final Note

-I’m passionate, persistent, and practical.
-I don’t just code to learn  I build to **solve**, **express**, and **grow**.
-Whether it’s tweaking a UI or debugging an API, I’m all in.
-Always learning, always building.

-- i love yall <3
+I'm here to build  not just code.
+Whether it's designing a clean API or exploring a Linux file permission bug, I enjoy the *how* just as much as the *what*.
+This journey is about depth, growth, and becoming the kind of developer who can build and break things responsibly.

 ---